calvinlauco/simpli.js/README.md

 ```

 ### 3. Repeatable argument
-Sometimes you may want to specific repeatable argument that can be repeated any times.
+Sometimes you may want to specific repeatable argument that can be repeated any number of times.
 ``` javascript
 function foo() {
     simpli.argc(arguments, "int", "...string");